News & Dates

-Filmed by Matt Quinn at my gig at Shakespeares, Sheffield, 17th September 2017.
-I'll be back in Sheffield on the 27th September 2018.
+Filmed by Matt Quinn at my gig at Shakespeares, Sheffield,

 Going global, flowing with the stream

-Now I have added all my CD albums to multiple streaming services as well, so Traces - 1999, Jewels - 2004, Outsiders - 2008 and Hadelin - 2017 are all available, not just on Spotify, but also on iTunes, Amazon, Deezer, Youtube Sound Recording and a bunch of others worldwide that I've never heard of such as Akazoo, Claro Música, Kanjian, Zvooq and Shazam to name but a few.
+I have now added all my CD albums to multiple streaming platforms as well, so Traces - 1999, Jewels - 2004, Outsiders - 2008 and Hadelin - 2017 are all available, not just on Spotify, but also on iTunes, Amazon, Deezer, Youtube Sound Recording and a bunch of others worldwide that I've never heard of such as Akazoo, Claro Música, Kanjian, Zvooq and Shazam to name but a few.

 The two albums that I have made under the Funi duo name with Bára Grímsdóttir (Funi - 2004 and Flúr - 2013) are also out there.